 Due to a number of financings, we have a substantial number of shares that are subject to issuance pursuant to outstanding convertible debt, warrants and options.
-As of the date of this annual report, the number of shares of common stock subject to convertible notes, warrants, options and Series B Convertible Preferred Stock were 165,000, 15,525,581, 5,810,844 and 2,232 respectively.
-We had outstanding options to purchase an aggregate of 5,810,844 shares of Common Stock, with a weighted average exercise price of \$2.40 per share, exercisable at prices ranging from \$1.79 to \$1,352 per share and warrants to purchase up to 15,525,581 shares of common stock, with a weighted average exercise price of 1.99 per share, at exercise prices ranging from \$0.40 to \$1,040 per share.
+These conversion prices and exercise prices range from \$3.33 to \$1,200 per share of common stock.
+As of September 7, 2023, the number of shares of common stock subject to convertible notes, warrants and options were 550, 51,727 and 18,891 shares respectively.
 The issuance of common stock pursuant to convertible notes, warrants, options and preferred stock at conversion or exercise prices less than market prices may have the effect of limiting an increase in market price of our common stock until all of these underling shares have been issued.